John C. Ogden

 Ph.D., Stanford University, 1968.

-I retired as Emeritus Professor from the Department of Integrative Biology at the University of South Florida in 2010.
-From 1988-2010 I was Director of the Florida Institute of Oceanography (FIO) , a state-wide consortium of 20 agency, university, and marine laboratory members including all 11 state universities.
+I retired from the Department of Integrative Biology in 2010.
+From 1988-2010 I was Director of the Florida Institute of Oceanography (FIO) , a state-wide consortium of over 25 agency, university, and marine laboratory members including all 11 state universities.
+Prior to joining the USF, I was Director of the West Indies Laboratory of Fairleigh Dickinson University in St. Croix, U.S. Virgin Islands from 1971-1988 and Director of the NOAA saturation diving facility Hydrolab.

 Ogden, J.C.
 Marine spatial planning (MSP): A first step to ecosystem-based management (EBM) in the Wider Caribbean.
 2010.
 Revista de Biología Tropical 58 (Supp.
 3): 71-79.